camunda/camunda-docs-manual/content/update/rolling-update.md

 ## Usage of new Features

 During the rolling update process, it is not permitted to use new features of the newer engine version.
-This means that it is not possible to "roll out" a new version of the BPMN processes or of the application making use of new API methods while also upgrading the library.
+This means that it is not possible to "roll out" a new version of the BPMN processes or of the application making use of new API methods while also updating the library.
 The reason for this is that while performing a rolling update, there is a time frame in which both older and newer versions of the process engine library operate on the database concurrently.
 During this time, usage of new features of the new engine like deployment of a BPMN process with a newly supported symbol would cause problems with the old engine.

 ## One Minor Releases Only